 Given that Ontario is the most populous province in Canada, the Canadian government’s moves could have a major influence throughout North America.

-“Ontario in 2009 passed the Green and Green Economy Act, adopting an aggressive green policy that includes a Feed-In Tariff (FIT) program as its centerpiece,” said Mike Sheppard, financial services/PV analyst for iSuppli.
+“Ontario in 2009 passed the and Green Economy Act, adopting an aggressive policy that includes a Feed-In Tariff (FIT) program as its centerpiece,” said Mike Sheppard, financial services/PV analyst for iSuppli.
 “This FIT program represents North America’s first comprehensive guaranteed pricing structure for electricity production from renewable fuels sources including solar PV, bio- waterpower and wind.”

 No coal goal

 A major factor driving the FIT is Ontario’s plan to phase out coal-based electrical generation by 2014.
-Coal in 2008 represented 21 percent of Ontario’s electricity generation, a gap that must be filled by renewable energy technologies, solar power trends show.
+Coal in 2008 represented 21 percent of Ontario’s electricity generation, a gap that must be filled by renewable technologies, solar power trends show.

 Meanwhile, demand for electricity is also growing in Ontario, with almost 40 Gigawatts (GW) of electricity required to meet estimated demand projected by 2025, according to the Ontario Power Authority (OPA).
 OPA has determined that if no new existing capacity is created or refurbished by that time, there will be a 30GW gap between existing electricity supply and demand, spurring further demand for renewable technologies.